 There is something vividly distinct about Daniel Mehdizadeh's music.
 This Canadian composer is revered for his intricate, unpredictable and haunting works.
 The sound and gesture of his pieces bury themselves deep in complex imagination—participating you in an exploration of uncertain visceral implications.

 Furthermore, Mehdizadeh is a specialist in the performance and interpretation of baroque music, specifically that of J. S. Bach's, particularly the Art of Fugue.
-As a pianist, organist and music director, Mehdizadeh strives to re-surface the once hidden gems of such great masters.
+As a pianist and music director, Mehdizadeh strives to re-surface the once hidden gems of such great masters.

 Copyright © 2020 Daniel Mehdizadeh - All Rights Reserved.